marianoabdala/ZYInstapaperActivity/README.md

 Instapaper-Activity
 ===================

 iOS UIActivity for reading later on Instapaper.
+Initially conceived to be used on one of my own projects: [Nyndoo](http://www.nyndoo.com) a page-per-tweet twitter client.

 Previews
 ========